flynnzac/ArticleML/README.md

 # ArticleML

 ArticleML is a human-writeable XML document format for writing articles on the internet, especially if they include math.
-It currently includes a citation manager ala BibTex, inline citations, references between different sections, and formatting math in both display and inline format.
+It currently includes a citation manager ala BibTex, inline citations, references between different sections, formatting math in both display and inline format, and the ability to write, reference, and automatically number theorems, assumptions, and definitions.
 The program converts ArticleML to HTML for publishing to the web.

 **ArticleML's goal is to make academic articles easier to index, snip, clip, copy, and search on the Internet by encouraging posting papers as HTML instead of PDF.**